-WEL believes that public debate on issues of financial autonomy in later life must be encouraged and that, in the absence of any national superannuation program with the power to redistribute, further attention must be given to alternative measures to provide income security.
-This is especially true for those whose disadvantaged position in the labour market has made the existing superannuation system an ineffective method of guaranteeing future financial security.
+WEL believes that public debate on issues of financial autonomy in later life must be encouraged and that, in the absence of any national superannuation program with the power to redistribute, further attention be given to other measures to provide income security.
+This is especially true for those whose disadvantaged position in the labour market has made existing superannuation system an ineffective method of guaranteeing future financial security.

 WEL opposes any reduction in superannuation tax which redirects tax concessions to high income earners.

 WEL upholds the right of workers to be free from discrimination on the basis of their occupation and advocates that sex work be governed only by the same laws as other industries, such as Occupational Health and Safety legislation, Zoning laws and advertising guidelines.

 C.) COMMUNITY AND FAMILY

 WEL calls for recognition of children as our future, and for the community to recognise their value and provide supportive arrangements for mothers and fathers to combine parenting with participation in public life.